 Drop, Add, Withdraw

 Students are allowed five weekdays at the beginning of the term to attend courses in which they are considering enrolling.
-Students officially enroll through my.Harvard.
+Students officially enroll through my.harvard.

 No undergraduate may drop or add a course or change grading status in a course after the fifth Monday of the term.
-Undergraduates have until the seventh Monday of the term to withdraw from a course.
+Undergraduates have until the eleventh Monday of the term to withdraw from a course.
 Exceptions to these rules may be granted only by the Administrative Board.
 Any course that a student drops by the deadline is removed from the student’s transcript.
 If a student withdraws from a course, that course remains on the transcript with the notation “WD.”
 Deadlines for graduate students are indicated in the Academic Calendar.

 Instructor’s Permission and Petitions